Contents

 Juvenile Sources

-Special safeguards apply to the use or conduct of juvenile sources (i.e. under 18 years old).
-On no occasion can a child under 16 years of age be authorised to give information against his or her parents.
-Authorisations for juvenile sources can only be granted by the Chief Executive or in his absence his authorised deputy.
+Special safeguards apply to the use or conduct of juvenile sources (i.e. under 18-year-olds).
+On no occasion can a child under 16 years of age be authorised to give information against his or her parent Authorisations for juvenile sources can only be granted by the Chief Executive or in his absence his authorised deputy.

 Vulnerable Individuals

-A Vulnerable Individual is a person who is or may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of himself or herself, or unable to protect himself or herself against significant harm or exploitation.
+A Vulnerable Individual is a person who is or may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of themselves, or unable to protect themselves against significant harm or exploitation.

 A Vulnerable Individual will only be authorised to act as a source in the most exceptional of circumstances.